Somerville, Massachusetts: Early European colonization

 The first European settler in Somerville of whom there is any record was John Woolrich, an Indian trader who came from the Charlestown Peninsula in 1630, and settled near what is now Dane Street.
 Others soon followed Woolrich, locating in the vicinity of present-day Union Square.
 In 1639 colonists officially acquired the land in what is now Somerville from the Squaw Sachem of Mistick.
 The population continued to slowly increase, and by 1775 there were about 500 inhabitants scattered across the area.
 Otherwise, the area was mostly used as grazing and farmland.
 It was once known as the "Stinted Pasture" or "Cow Commons", as early settlers of Charlestown had the right to pasture a certain number of cows in the area.

 John Winthrop, the first colonial governor of the Massachusetts Bay Colony, was granted 600 acre of land in the area in 1631.
 Named for the ten small knolls located on the property, Ten Hills Farm extended from the Cradock Bridge in present-day Medford Square to Convent Hill in East Somerville.
 Winthrop lived, planted, and raised cattle on the farm.
 It is also where he launched the first ship in Massachusetts, the "Blessing of the Bay".
 Built for trading purposes in the early 1630s, it was soon armed for use as a patrol boat for the New England coast.
 It is seen as a precursor to the United States Navy.
 The "Ten Hills" neighborhood, located in the northeastern part of the city, has retained the name for over 300 years.
 New research has found that less than a decade after John Winthrop moved to the farm in 1631, there were enslaved Native American prisoners of war on the property.
 Each successive owner of Ten Hills Farm would depend upon slavery's profits until the 1780s, when Massachusetts abolished the practice.

 In a short time, the settlers began laying out roads in all directions in search of more land for planting and trade with various Native American tribes in the area.
 Laid out as early as the mid-1630s, the earliest highway in Somerville was probably what is now Washington Street, and led from present-day Sullivan Square to Harvard Square.
 In its earliest days, Washington Street was known as the "Road to Newtowne" (renamed Cambridge in 1638).
-During the 1700s and early 1800s, Washington Street, together with Somerville Avenue, comprised "Milk Row", a route favored by Middlesex County dairy farmers as the best way to get to the markets of Charlestown and Boston.
+During the 1700s and early 1800s Somerville Avenue was "Milk Row," a route favored by Middlesex County dairy farmers as the best way to get to the markets of Charlestown and Boston.